 12. This Agreement constitutes the entire agreement of the Parties with respect to the Evaluation.
 No waiver or amendment of this Agreement shall be effective unless it is in writing and signed by both Parties.

-13. Unless extended by written agreement of the Parties, the confidentiality provisions of this Agreement shall expire two (2) years from the later of (i) termination of this Agreement pursuant to paragraph 8, or (ii) the conclusion of any discussion or negotiations relating this Evaluation.
+13. Unless extended by written agreement of the Parties, the confidentiality provisions of this Agreement shall expire two (2) years from the later of (i) the Effective Date of this Agreement pursuant to paragraph 8, or (ii) the conclusion of any discussion or negotiations relating this Evaluation.

 14. This Agreement shall be governed by and construed under the laws of the State of Texas without regard to conflicts-of-laws rules or principles.